$net

 Use Cases: - Client Authentication: Present a client certificate to the server - Mutual TLS: Enable two-way SSL authentication - Server Setup: Configure server certificates for HTTPS servers

-Sets the private key file with optional password callback for HTTPS connections.
+Sets the private key data with optional password callback for HTTPS connections.

 Example: